drivelling-spinel/VSBCMI/HOWTO/games-howto.md

 - Aladdin: requires EMS, max.
 XMS memory is 31MB (XMSRes 31).
 - Blood: setting SB IRQ to 2 or 5 may be required.
 Generally, on some machines the DOS/4GW DOS extender has problems with IRQ 7.
 - Creative's SB16 diagnose.exe: needs cmdline option /CF1.
+- FastTracker 2: requires Jemm's NOVCPI option AND option /CF4.
+- Jazz Jackrabbit: unpatched version requires /CF8.
 - Jungle Book: needs SETPVI.EXE to be run before launched.
+- Lemmings 2, a pretty sensitive game:
-- Lemmings 2: Uses direct disk access ( Int 25h ) - hence the binary
+  + uses direct disk access ( Int 25h ); the game has to be located on a FAT12/FAT16 disk.
-      has to be located on a FAT12/FAT16 disk.
+  + for SFX to work, vsbhda option /CF1 has to be set.
+  + SB IRQ 5/7 may cause problems, IRQ 2 seems the best to work.
+- MDK: requires option /CF4.
 - Screamer: set max.
 XMS memory to 31MB (XMSRes 31).
-- Stargunner: to run SETUP.EXE requires Jemm's NOVCPI option; the game doesn't restore the SB interrupt vector - it may be necessary to reload vsbhda after the program has been run.
+- Stargunner: requires Jemm's NOVCPI option; the game doesn't restore the SB interrupt vector - it may be necessary to reload vsbhda after the program has been run.
 - "Sword and Fairy 1" (Chinese Paladin): allocates a sound buffer in extended memory - see notes in 4.3.2).
 - System Shock: set max.
 XMS memory to 31MB (XMSRes 31) before running HDPMI32i.
 - Terminal Velocity: set max.
 XMS memory to 31MB (XMSRes 31).
 - "The Flight of the Amazon Queen": requires SETPVI.
 - X128 (Sinclair Spectrum Emulator): requires Jemm's NOVCPI option.

 ### Legend of Kyrandia CD-ROM